 It took me awhile to understand how a grocery shopping app could be helpful in terms of saving money – especially on real food – but once I downloaded a few and started using them in my weekly shopping routine, it became a no-brainer!

+While building Grocery Budget Bootcamp, I tried out several grocery shopping apps to see which ones were the best.
 Below are the best grocery shopping apps I’ve tested and they’re all FREE!
 I’ve shared my personal favorite grocery shopping app, plus a few others.
 I’ve included grocery rebate apps too, so you can save before AND after you shop.

 My Favorite Grocery Shopping App for Weekly Circulars

 Favado offers side-by-side comparison between weekly grocery circulars and it’s my favorite grocery shopping app in terms of looking at sales.
 You can compare two stores or compare all the stores you choose.
 The app will then organize the circulars into categories, making it easy to price compare between them all.

 For example, you can see all the meat from all the stores at one time, letting you meal plan based on the best deals.
 You can create a shopping list within the app, add your store loyalty cards and even personalize the app so you can easily see when your favorite brands and items are on sale.
 Favado also tells you when there’s a corresponding coupon available in the paper, although you are responsible for clipping the coupon and taking it to the store (if you choose to clip coupons).

 Favado pulls the weekly circulars from variety of stores, including main stream stores (Kroger), discount stores (ALDI), big box stores (Walmart) and bulk warehouse stores (Costco).